 Performance of ‘The List’

-Last week, the average price return of ‘The List’ was down with a return of +12.2% YTD (capital).
+The price of ‘The List’ was down from the previous week, with an average YTD return of +10.9% (capital).

 SYMBOL COMPANY YLD PRICE YTD % DIV YTD % STREAK